soumyadeep-deb/Leaf-Septoria-Detection-On-tomato-leaves/README.md

 1. 40% Dropout after Flattening
 2. 15% Droput before the first hidden layer
 3. 25% Dropout before the Output layer

-The rest is evident from the code itself.

 ### Information on the dataset:
 Actual Dataset: https://www.kaggle.com/emmarex/plantdisease